DavidLi360/Ignition-Hacks-V.6/README.md

 Learn Mode: Type with the answer visible to learn

-Test Mode: Type from memory and able to see your words per minute
+Test Mode: Type from memory, see your words per minute and the similarity between your answer and the correct answer

 Spaced repetition: Schedules reviews using both accuracy and typing speed to push toward automatic recall.